Harisiva-rg/decisiontree_lite/README.md

 from decisiontree_lite.decisiontree import DecisionTree from decisiontree_lite.utils import load_data, train_test, model_metrics

-# You can use one of inbuilt datasets('iris','wine','rice','raisin') or an external dataset of your choice
+# You can use one of inbuilt datasets('iris', 'digits', 'breast_cancer', 'wine') or an external dataset of your choice
 X, y = load_data('iris')

 # Perform test train split